 - and more

-It is recommended that you used as many as you can.
-The idea is that ad extensions can make your ad larger and therefore more likely to be seen/noticed and more likely to be clicked on.
+It is recommended that you use as many as you can.
+The idea is that ad assets can make your ad larger and therefore more likely to be seen/noticed and more likely to be clicked on.

-In short, using these ad extensions makes it easier for potential patients to find more detailed information about your dental practice and services in the ad itself.
+In short, using these ad assets makes it easier for potential patients to find more detailed information about your dental practice and services in the ad itself.

 When it comes to running your dental ad campaign, you will want to make sure that you are targeting the right times of day and days of the week.
 If nobody is at the office to answer the phones, then it doesn’t make sense to waste money advertising.

 This is especially important if you have limited resources.
 For instance, you may find that potential patients are more likely to respond during certain hours or on specific days of the week.
 You can then adjust your ad scheduling to make sure that your ads appear at the best times.

 Depending on your area and market, it might make sense to run ads on certain days instead of others.